Advocacy Coordinating Team (ACT)

 Psi Chi is a local chapter of the National Honor Society for Psychology, promoting student involvement in ongoing department research and in developing their own research projects and sponsoring psychology-related events throughout the year.
 Christopher Berghoff, Ph.D., serves as the faculty advisor.

 Since 1994, the program's Students of Color in Psychology (SCIP) mentoring program has provided opportunities for students of color in psychology to explore issues of race and ethnicity in their developing professional identity.
 The SCIP program sponsors social activities for its members and for the program as a whole.
 They also sponsor/co-sponsor presentations on the topic of diversity.
-Rathna Garigipati is the 2018-19 SCIP student mentor and Beth Boyd, Ph.D., serves as the faculty mentor.
+Yodit Denu is the 2019-2020 SCIP student mentor and Beth Boyd, Ph.D., serves as the faculty mentor.

 The Wellness Committee consists of a group of clinical psychology students who coordinate, plan and fund-raise for social activities within the clinical training program and Department of Psychology.
 Annual activities include a fall welcome picnic, winter party, and year-end potluck picnic lunch and farewell to interns.
-Rebecca Sistad is the 2018-19 student coordinator.
+Logan Welker is the 2019-2020 student coordinator.